ManticoreGamesInc/platform-documentation/src/tutorials/localcontext.md

 ## Local Context vs Static Context

 A [**Local Context**](../references/networking.md#local-context) is very similar to a [**Static Context**](../references/networking.md#static-context).
-The main different between them is that the **Local Context** allows for the objects inside that context to be modified, whereas a **Static Context** will not.
+The main difference between them is that the **Local Context** allows for the objects inside that context to be modified, whereas a **Static Context** will not.
 So this means that the objects which are inside the Local Context are spawned on the server and the client, including Lua scripts, which is the same behaviour as a static context.

 When testing your game, it is recommended that all testing is done in **Multiplayer Preview Mode** because of the way local contexts work, and this is closest to a published game running on a live server.